 Participants should read, in advance of the course, Alice Walker's The Color Purple, Maya Angelou's I Know Why The Caged Bird Sings, and Toni Morrison's Beloved.
 These are only some of the rich curriculum material.
 (5)

-EED586 Multiple Intelligence Theory: Educational Strategies - 3 credits
+EED586 How to Teach and Reach All Students Using Multiple Intelligence - 3 credits